 So if each of the above features are important for the success of your eCommerce store, then you will want to look into an alternative approach to using AggregateOffer, with the example used in Google’s documentation being an aggregator site, which again is unlikely to be relevant to a lot of sites.
 In the past, I have recommended clients use inProductGroupWithID within their structured data which ensures your product pages can remain eligible for merchant listing experiences.

 As an extension to this approach, Google announced in February of 2024 additional support for structured data for product variants.
 With the introduction of new properties related to hasVariant and variesBy, with the ability to gain access to additional enhancements within Search.
 If your product pages contain multiple variants, then it would be worthwhile investigating the use of the recent updates related to product page structured data.
+ProductGroup structured data also became supported by Shopify stores as of July of 2024.

 Tracking merchant listing conversions in GA4